AlexCharlton/gl-math/README.md

 Flip (mirror) `MATRIX` along the z-axis.

-    [procedure] (translate-scale X Y Z SCALE [RESULT])

-Efficiently create a matrix translated by `X`, `Y`, and `Z` then scaled by `SCALE`.
-If the matrix `RESULT` is given, it will be modified to contain the result.
-If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage collected memory (the memory will still be freed when there are no more references to the matrix).
-If `RESULT` is not provided, the returned value will be an f32vector located in normal garbage collected memory.

     [procedure] (translate-rotate-scale-2d X Y Z ANGLE SCALE [RESULT])

 Efficiently create a matrix translated by `X`, `Y`, and `Z`, rotated around the z-axis by `ANGLE` radians, then scaled by `SCALE`.
-If the matrix `RESULT` is given, it will be modified to contain the result.
-If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage collected memory (the memory will still be freed when there are no more references to the matrix).
-If `RESULT` is not provided, the returned value will be an f32vector located in normal garbage collected memory.

-    [procedure] (translate-rotate-scale X Y Z RX RY RZ ANGLE SCALE [RESULT])

-Efficiently create a matrix translated by `X`, `Y`, and `Z`, rotated `ANGLE` radians around the axis defined by `(RX, RY, RZ)`, then scaled by `SCALE`.
 If the matrix `RESULT` is given, it will be modified to contain the result.
 If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage collected memory (the memory will still be freed when there are no more references to the matrix).
 If `RESULT` is not provided, the returned value will be an f32vector located in normal garbage collected memory.

     [procedure] (transpose MATRIX [RESULT])